Surrey

 stanwell Off the High St in Stanwell, Surrey, there's this Grade II Listed building featuring a pump.
 Photo supplied by Paul Snelling - thanks, Paul.

-Markings: "Warners", on spout.
+Markings: "WARNERS", on spout.

 Manufacturer: Warners.